-ERF has been around since the late 1960s and conjures countless happy childhood memories for several generations of kids.
-It started out as a simple orange ball that was dense enough to be thrown accurately but soft enough to be played with indoors.
+ERF toys have been around since the late 1960s and conjure countless happy childhood memories for several generations of kids.
+It started out with a simple orange ball that was dense enough to be thrown accurately but soft enough to be played with indoors.
 Today the NERF brand has become synonymous with fun and action-and a universe of rainbow-colored toys.

-THE BIRTH OF NERF
+THE BIRTH OF NERF TOYS